OpenCyphal-Garage/libcyphal/docs/design/readme.md

 Exceptions are not leveraged by the library itself, but it is designed to be exception-aware, allowing its integration into applications that make use of exception handling.

-Runtime type identification is not required but allowed as an optional feature to facilitate dynamic linking when used in a high-level operating system; more on this later.
+Runtime type identification is not required; a substitute is provided through the CETL library.
+The objective is to eliminate the dependency on the opaque compiler-generated code and avoid unspecified-complexity operations at runtime.

 Usage of the heap is reduced to the bare minimum and is done strictly via polymorphic memory resources without any reliance on the global heap.
 Most allocations are done once during initialization; with the exceptions listed below, the library will not perform further allocations at runtime unless the application needs to change its port configuration (i.e., subscriptions/publications/RPC) dynamically at runtime, which is rarely seen in embedded real-time systems.
 The exceptions to the no-memory-allocation policy are as follows: